A Bitcoin-backed Stablecoin

 A certain network effect is required for a stablecoin to function well.
 Bootstrapping is the process of ensuring the protocol has gained enough traction to become self-sufficient.

 In the past this was usually accomplished by being an early adopter of coins, such as buying Bitcoin early and benefiting from the lower price.
 DeFi revolutionized the bootstrapping concept by enabling the bootstrapping of capital through yield-farming (aka rented liquidity).

-Liquity Protocol bootstrapped by issuing LQTY tokens to depositors in the stability pool.
+Liquity Protocol (creators of the LUSD stablecoin) bootstrapped by issuing LQTY tokens to depositors in the stability pool.
 This incentivized people to take out loans and deposit to the stability pool.

 For normal, healthy operations of the protocol, it's vital that there is sufficient funds in the stability pool to cover all liquidations.
-However the LQTY incentive resulted in far more deposits than is required and this is essentially wasted capital.
+However the LQTY incentive resulted in far more deposits than required, essentially creating wasted capital.
 Furthermore there are concerns on how sustainable Liquity will be after the initial 100 million LQTY has been issued and the pool is only sustained through liquidations rewards.

 In Threshold USD we take a different approach.
 A newer concept in DeFi known as Protocol Controlled Value (PCV) is the idea that the protocol itself can own liquidity and use that to improve the protocol.
 This is a new alternative to renting it elsewhere (aka yield-farming) and has the benefit of long-term sustainability.